KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\models.py:22`

 **Description**:
-The `Currency.__repr__` method in the `Currency` class is likely designed to provide a string representation of a `Currency` object, which is useful for debugging and logging purposes within the EeazyCRM application.
+The `Currency.__repr__` method in the `Currency` class is likely used to provide a string representation of the Currency object.
+This method is typically called by Python's built-in functions and operators when they need to generate a string representation of the object.

 ---